Lebanese Shia Muslims: Early Islamic period

-The Hamdanids also patronized Nusayri da'wah, a Twelver group belonging to the ghulat current of Imami Shi'ism, and members of the group were numerous in Jund al-Urdunn (which includes present-day southern Lebanon) at the time of Ibn Hazm al-Andalusi (c.
+The Hamdanids also patronized Alawite (historically called Nusayri) da'wah, a ghulat Twelver group, whose adherents were numerous in Jund al-Urdunn (which includes present-day southern Lebanon) at the time of Ibn Hazm al-Andalusi (c.
 994–1064).
-Followers of the Nusayri dawah were reportedly present in Tyre, Tripoli, Sidon and Beirut along the coast; in the city of Tiberias in the Galilee, and in Banias in the Mt.
+Its followers were reportedly present in Tyre, Tripoli, Sidon and Beirut along the coast; in the city of Tiberias in the Galilee, and in Banias in the Mt.
 Hermon-Golan region.
-Per Stefan Winter, Nusayri communities largely disappeared outside of Syria after the 12th century, and presumably melded into mainstream Imami Shi'ism.
+Per Stefan Winter, Alawite communities largely disappeared outside of Syria after the 12th century, and presumably melded into mainstream Imami Shi'ism.